Telephone: +44 (0)24 761 50586

 "In Search of the Holy Grail: Policy Convergence, Experimentation and Economic Performance" (with Dani Rodrik), American Economic Review (2005)

 This is the first paper to systematically develop and explore the idea that we live in a world in which appropriate policies and institutional arrangements have a large element of specificity.
 Such specificity could arise from differences in historical trajectories, institutional settings and cultural conditions.
 Given this, policy experimentation is key to discovering what works locally.
 Reforms that succeed in one setting may perform poorly or fail completely in other settings.
 For example, two-track reform may work well in Deng’s China but not in Gorbachev’s Soviet Union.
 Gradualism may be appropriate to India, but not Chile.
 Import-substitution may foster competitive industries in Brazil, but not in Argentina and so on.
 We explore the implications of this specificity for policy experimentation, economic growth and policy spillovers.

 The Economics of High Visibility Terrorism (with S. Jain), European Journal of Political Economy (2004)

-Globalization and the (In)Disciplining of Nations (with Arthur Blouin and Sayantan Ghosal), (2016)
+Globalization, State Capacity and the (In)Disciplining of Nations (with Arthur Blouin and Sayantan Ghosal), (2017)

 "Workers Without Borders?
 Culture and the Political Economy of Globalization" (with Sanjay Jain and Sumon Majumdar), Working Paper [under revision]